argonne-lcf/AR2023/03_community/industry.md

 layout: page

 title: Partnering with Industry
-hero-img-source: "Biofuels-ARC-M1.jpg"
+hero-mp4-source: "industry.mp4"
+hero-webm-source: "industry.webm"
-hero-img-caption: Argonne researchers are using ALCF computing resources to help the aviation industry advance the development of sustainable aviation fuels.
-This image shows a snapshot from a wall-resolved late eddy simulation of the turbulent flow inside the ARC M1 gas turbine combustor using the Nek5000 code.
+hero-img-caption: "Argonne researchers are using ALCF computing resources to help the aviation industry advance the development of sustainable aviation fuels.
+This image shows a snapshot from a wall-resolved late eddy simulation of the turbulent flow inside the ARC M1 gas turbine combustor using the Nek5000 code."
 hero-img-credit: "ALCF Visualization and Data Analytics Team; Muhsin Ameen and Sicong Wu, Argonne National Laboratory"

 theme: white